 Vitamin D is actually a hormone which you have receptors for throughout your entire body.
 This includes receptors in your heart muscles and the walls of your blood vessels.2,3,4 You can think of them like locks, and vitamin D is the key.

-Experts say drooping D levels put you at risk for hypertension, heart failure, heart disease and even sudden death.5,6,7
+Experts say drooping D levels raise your heart risk making you more likely to suffer from hypertension, heart failure, heart disease and even sudden death.5,6,7

 And according to the Health Professionals Follow-up Study, vitamin D deficiency can raise your risk for a heart attack a chilling 200 percent.8 Plus vitamin D deficiency could send your risk for dying from a stroke shooting up 50 percent.9

-Simply put, maintaining healthy vitamin D levels is absolutely necessary to keep your heart in tip top shape.10
+Simply put, maintaining healthy vitamin D levels is absolutely necessary to lower your heart risk and keep your heart in tip top shape.10

 Heart hero duo teams up for better heart health